 When you think about it, it seems like you were born into a world that’s set up to make you fail.
 It’s not your fault, but your financial success is your responsibility.
 I don’t believe in being a victim and neither should you.

 Wake up!
-Take an audit on yourself.
-Now that you’re more aware of what’s going around you, your next step is to become more self aware.
+Take an audit of yourself.
+Now that you’re more aware of what’s going around you, your next step is to become more self-aware.

-Once you have a better idea of your spending patterns, you can take a proactive approach to managing your money—also know as budgeting.
+Once you have a better idea of your spending patterns, you can take a proactive approach to manage your money—also known as budgeting.
 By assigning a job to every dollar, you are taking control of your money.
 And, that’s how you go from broke to financially fit.